I. Aims and Scope

 Authors who publish in this journal agree to the following terms:

 a.
 I/we certify that I/we have participated sufficiently in the intellectual content, conception and design of this work or the analysis and interpretation of the data (when applicable), as well as the writing of the manuscript, to take public responsibility for it and have agreed to have my/our name listed as a contributor.
 I/we believe the manuscript represents valid work.
 Neither this manuscript nor one with substantially similar content under my/our authorship has been published or is being considered for publication elsewhere, except as described in the covering letter.
 I/we certify that all the data collected during the study is presented in this manuscript and no data from the study has been or will be published separately.
 I/we attest that, if requested by the editors, I/we will provide the data/information or will cooperate fully in obtaining and providing the data/information on which the manuscript is based, for examination by the editors or their assignees.
 I/we also certify that we have taken all necessary permissions from our institution and/or department for conducting and publishing the present work.

 b.
 Financial interests, direct or indirect, that exist or may be perceived to exist for individual contributors in connection with the content of this paper have been disclosed in the cover letter.
 Sources of outside support of the project are named in the cover letter.

 c.
 I/we hereby, transfer(s), assign(s), or otherwise convey(s) all copyright ownership, including any and all rights incidental thereto, exclusively to the Journal, in the event that such work is published by the Journal.
-The Journal shall own the work, including 1) copyright; 2) the right to grant permission to republish the article in whole or in part, with or without fee; 3) the right to produce preprints or reprints and translate into languages other than English for sale or free distribution; and 4) the right to republish the work in a collection of articles in any other mechanical or electronic format.
+The Journal shall own the work, including 1) copyright; 2) the right to produce preprints or reprints and translate into languages other than English for sale or free distribution; and 3) the right to republish the work in a collection of articles in any other mechanical or electronic format.